alexcormier/ctf-writeups/hitcon_2020/tenet/README.md

 }
 ```

-So it looks like the cookie is what's the RW memory page and swallowing it means clearing it.
+So it looks like the cookie is what's in the RW memory page and swallowing it means clearing it.
 Now what about vomitting it out?
 Let's see:

 ```c
 bool did_vomit_cookie()